coderefinery/coderefinery.org/repository.md

 Private and public repositories with unlimited number of collaborators for Nordic academia.
 You will be able to create groups and projects yourself and add collaborators.

+**This service is for collaborating on code and scripts**.
+It is not designed to be a data sharing or storage service.
+In doubt please ask `radovan.bast@uit.no`.

 ### Who can use this service?

 Students, researchers, and staff affiliated with a Nordic academic institution.